 The generalized Fermat equation.

-The last theorem of Fermat that remained to be re-proven, stated that there are no non-zero integer solutions to when $p \ge 3$ .
+One last result of Fermat has finally been re-proven [46]: that is, that there are no non-zero integer solutions to when $p \ge 3$ .
 (This corresponds to the case $p = q = r \ge 3$ and A = B = C = 1 of the generalized Fermat equation where A, B and C are non-zero integers.)
-Fortunately, Fermat never wrote down his proof, and many beautiful branches of number theory grew out of attempts to re-discover it.
-In the last few years, there have been a number of spectacular advances in the theory of Fermat's equation, culminating in Wiles' announcement of the proof on June 23rd, 1993.
+Fortunately, Fermat never wrote down his proof, and many beautiful branches of number theory have grown out of attempts to re-discover it.
+In the last few years, there have been a number of spectacular advances in the theory of Fermat's equation, culminating in the work of Faltings [15], Ribet [31] and, ultimately, Wiles [46].